focusnet/focus-app-android/README.md

  - implement getAccessControlToken()
 - GPSWidgetFragment:
  - move to MOTI code
  - test current code.
-Does it also work without Internet connection?
+Does it also work without Intenet connection?
 - improve TypesHelper.
 Always same constructs -> any way to make more readable?
 - FOCUSOBJET: we use a static reference to the current {@link UserInstance}.
 Would it be possible to use a better pattern?
+- solve problems when building logic (download/build/fillWithData/...)
+- depthInHierarchy - related to datacontext -> move this into the DataContext object?much easier: dataCtxhierarchy++ on each constructor
+- AppContentInstance - ctor: definne strategy for when application is not valid.
+Report? why would it be invalid?
+Distinguish cases?
+- README.md
+- content of About
+- Google map api key outside of github.